Thawdar12/FYP2024/README.md

    - **Fraud Detection**: Utilizes behavioral analytics to track and identify suspicious activity.

 ### 2. **Technologies Used**
-   - **Backend**: Cloud platforms (AWS, Google Cloud), Node.js, Python (Flask/Django), and relational databases like MySQL/PostgreSQL.
+   - **Backend**: Cloud platforms (AWS, Google Cloud), Node.js, Javascript and relational databases like MySQL/PostgreSQL, SpringBoot.
-   - **Frontend**: React, Angular, or Vue.js for creating dynamic and responsive user interfaces.
+   - **Frontend**: HTML, Css for creating dynamic and responsive user interfaces.
    - **APIs**: RESTful APIs and secure API gateways to manage communication and protect data.

 ### 3. **Scalability and Performance**